maheeptathgur/test-app/replit.md

 - July 1, 2025.
 Improved text contrast by changing color from #999999 to #4E5964 for better readability throughout the interface
 - July 1, 2025.
 Fixed collapsed sidebar design issues and updated Knolli logo to use circular icon version when collapsed
 - July 1, 2025.
 Added "Add Workspace" link to workspace selector dropdown menu with proper styling
+- July 1, 2025.
+Created comprehensive Workspace Settings screen with tabs for general settings, members, security, billing, and integrations
+- July 1, 2025.
+Created User View preview screen showing what the platform looks like to end users (not admin mode)
 ```

 ## User Preferences